INTERMAGNET/intermagnet.github.io/data_checkers.md

 - Data are reviewed by the chair of the INTERMAGNET Definitive Data subcommittee for final approval and publication.

 This multi-stage checking procedure does mean there are delays in publishing definitive data sets, but it ensures definitive data are of the highest possible quality.
 Data with a lower level of quality checking are available in a faster time-frame.
 Some IMOs provide "reported"  quality data in near-real time, all IMOs provide "reported" data within three days and many IMOs supply "adjusted" and "quasi-definitive" data.
-All these data are available from the INTERMAGNET [website](https://www.intermagnet.org/new_data_download.html) .
+All these data are available from the [INTERMAGNET data portal](data_portal) .

 ## Data Checking Task Team